-Black Pepper Rice (Milagu Sadam) is a delicious South Indian-style rice dish flavored with freshly ground black peppercorns.
-Here is how to make it.
+Black Pepper Rice (Milagu Sadam) is a delicious South Indian-style rice dish flavored with freshly ground black peppercorns (vegan, can be easily made gluten-free).

 Serve it on its own for a satisfying and simple weekday meal or pair it up with a raita of your choice.
 It is also a great dish to pack for the office or school lunch box.